krishnakalisarkar/MechaCar_Statistical_Analysis/README.md

 ## Overview of this Project:

-MechaCar,a new prototype from AutoRUs,is suffering from production troubles that are blocking the manufacturing team’s progress.
+MechaCar, a new prototype from AutoRUs,is suffering from production troubles that are blocking the manufacturing team’s progress.
 AutosRUs’ upper management and stakeholders are interested in getting an insight into the production data that might be helpful for the production team.

 # Results